 What You Can Find Here: This resource, as a project of Cornell University, houses an extensive collection of research pertaining to child abuse and neglect.
 This database hosts studies from within the university as well as data collected by national and regional agencies.
-Topics include prevalence rates of abuse and child, demographic information of at-risk populations, current services provided to families, and outcomes associated with various programs
+Topics include prevalence rates of abuse and neglect, demographic information of at-risk populations, current services provided to families, and outcomes associated with various programs.

 National Resource Center for Child Welfare Data & Technology